Includes help desk, task management, cleaning audits, survey tools,

-health and safety and PLACE modules
+SFG20 and PLACE modules

-We understand that not all Facilities Departments are the same.
+We understand that not all Facilities departments are the same.
 With over 20+ years’ experience, Asckey have a detailed understanding of the changing needs of the FM sector.

-fmfirst's fully integrated, flexible CAFM software modules are developed with direct input from system users and the application of the very latest in web and mobile technology and ISO quality standards.
+fmfirst's fully integrated, flexible CAFM software modules are developed with direct input from system users and the application of the very latest web and mobile technology and ISO quality standards.

 fmfirst® supports maximum site efficiency and staff productivity, simply and effectively.
 Now available with optional SFG20 module.

 Fmfirst CAFM/SFG20 integration includes both core and industry specific modules with for example over 100 HTM healthcare sector schedules specifically designed for hospitals, NHS Trusts, dentists, vets and doctors’ surgeries.